peterprescott/lit-review/md/blank.md

 these complications are shown on Chart II of his well-known Concentric Zone Diagram (@Fig:BurgessDiagrams).
-But @RGrannis2009 demonstrates that not only are neighbourhoods defined by the way that urban areas are *divided* by major roads (and railways, rivers, etc.), but that for the households within the same set of boundaries to be accessible to each other, they also need to be *connected* by safe, walkable pedestrian streets -- that is, by contiguous residential face-blocks.
+But @RGrannis2009 demonstrates that not only are neighbourhoods defined by the way that urban areas are *divided* by major roads (and railways, rivers, and so on), but that for the households within the same set of boundaries to be accessible to each other, they also need to be *connected* by safe, walkable pedestrian streets -- that is, by contiguous residential face-blocks.